framps/raspiBackup/README.md

     * Finnish ([teemue](https://github.com/teemue))
     * Chinese ([GoogleBeEvil](https://github.com/GoogleBeEvil))
     * French ([mgrafr](https://github.com/mgrafr))
-    * Many thanks to everybody who translated raspiBackup messages into their native language 👍
+    * Many thanks to the folks above who translated raspiBackup messages into their native language 👍
-    * Anybody who is interested to add language support for his native language is invited to read [this page](https://www.linux-tips-and-tricks.de/en/raspibackupcategorye/603-raspibackup-local-language-support-for-languages-other-than-de-and-en-l10n/)
+    * Anybody who is interested to add language support for other languages is invited to read [this page](https://www.linux-tips-and-tricks.de/en/raspibackupcategorye/603-raspibackup-local-language-support-for-languages-other-than-de-and-en-l10n/)
   * More than 270 messages inform about configuration and environment mismatches and runtime errors
 * Reliability
   * Automated regressiontests make sure a new release will still backup and restore successfully.